MontaineHOA/CCnR/01_definitions.md

 ## Section 8.

-"Architectural Control Committee" shall refer to the duly appointed or elected committee of the Board of Directors as outlined m Article XI of this Declaration, hereinafter referred to as the ·committee•.
+"Architectural Control Committee" shall refer to the duly appointed or elected committee of the Board of Directors as outlined in Article XI of this Declaration, hereinafter referred to as the ·committee•.

 ## Section 9.